bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 If `JSON.stringify()` is asked to serialize a value that is not natively supported by the JSON format, it looks to see if that value has a `toJSON()` method, and if so, it calls that method and then stringifies the return value in place of the original value.
 Date objects implement `toJSON()`: it returns the same string that `toISOString()` method does.

-If you need to re-create Date objects (or modify the parsed object inany other way), you can pass a “reviver” function as the second argument to `JSON.parse()`.
+If you need to re-create Date objects (or modify the parsed object inany other way), you can pass a “reviver " function as the second argument to `JSON.parse()`.

 let data = JSON.parse(text, function(key, value) {